 But it turns out that healthy cooking much easier than you’d think – your arsenal of tools can easily fit in just one drawer or cupboard.
-Here are our seven must-haves for any healthy home cook.
+Here are our eight must-haves for any healthy home cook.

 1. A Great Knife

 Tool number one on any cook’s list should be a great knife.
 While there are some knife blocks we love that feature everything from filleting knives to paring knives, you only really need one to get the job done: a moderately-sized chef’s knife.

 When choosing your chef’s knife, you may want to make a bit of an investment.
 This eight-inch knife from Made-In, was designed in collaboration with a fifth generation knife maker from the knife capital of the world to create a fully-forged nitrogen treated knife, Hammered from one single rod of nitrogen-treated premium X50CrMoV15 metal, this chef will become the workhorse of your kitchen.
 And it's moderately priced for a high quality tool that will last. $89

 Try It Out in this summery Baked Wild Salmon with Zesty Tomato, Corn, and Avocado Salad

 Many cooks and chefs tout the benefits of a professional-grade blender, but they take up quite a bit of real estate on your counter.
 While for some raw food or plant-based cooks who want to mix up their own cashew cheese, one of these blenders might be a good investment, a good-quality immersion blender is all most cooks need to puree velvety soups, sauces, and more.